 4. Or a gateway business.
 If you’re looking to expand into that industry, selling t-shirts can open a lot of entrepreneurial doors.
 Clients will start requesting a cute pair of shades, hoodies, bags, hats, etc. to accompany their trendy t-shirt.
 When you achieve a certain point of success, why not branch out?

 5. Everyone loves (and needs) t-shirts.
 Everyone loves a good, casual t-shirt.
 They’re fun and easy to wear, perfect for summertime lounging or wintertime layering.
 T-shirts rarely go out of style, and especially if you maximize your creativity, designing t-shirts keeps your mind innovative and active.

 How to get started

 The most important way to begin is to develop a niche.
 T-shirts are lucrative and popular, but this also means the industry is competitive.
 This means you can’t simply setup a t-shirt printing press in your garage and produce shirts until the wee hours of the morning.
 Creating t-shirts may be fun to do, but first you need to find out just how to start a t-shirt business.
-Just like any successful business, you want to find your flair, your own sense of humor, your color scheme.
+Just like Robert K Bratt and every successful business owners, you want to find your flair, your own sense of humor, your color scheme.
 There’s a lot of flexibility to do this in the t-shirt business, and a lot of creative room to grow.
 If you’re successful, your customers will become your personal marketing billboards.

 Once you hone in on your targeted clientele, find a design that fits your voice – and theirs.
 Make sure your design is unique and hard to imitate.
 You also want to make sure the quality of your t-shirts is reputable and durable.
 Getting the best cricut for making shirts is also a great investment for your T-shirt business.